Billings Outlaws

-The Billings Outlaws were a professional league indoor football team based in Billings, Montana.
+The Billings Outlaws were a professional indoor football team based in Billings, Montana.
 They were a member of the Indoor Football League (IFL), of which they were the 2-time defending champions.
 They played their home games at Rimrock Auto Arena at MetraPark.
 Their games were broadcast live locally on News Talk 910 KBLG AM and online through Teamline.

 Seasons

 2000–2001 seasons

-The team originally began play as a 2000 expansion member of the Indoor Football League as the Billings Thunderbolts.
-Despite a winning record of 8-6, it was not enough to make the playoffs.
+The team originally began play as a 2000 expansion member of the original Indoor Football League as the Billings Thunderbolts.
+Despite a winning record of 8–6, it was not enough to make the playoffs.
 When the league folded, they became a charter member of the National Indoor Football League in 2001 and became the Billings Outlaws until the 2005 season when they were the Billings Mavericks and the start of the 2006 season, when a naming dispute with the Osceola Outlaws led to the NIFL stripping both teams of the Outlaws name.

 However, as of June 11, 2006, the NIFL recognized Billings as the Outlaws again.

 2002 season

 The Outlaws first year in the playoffs.
-Many people thought it would be unexpected of Billings to make it all the way to the championship especially after coming in second in their division but they did so and proved many wrong.
+Many people thought it would be unexpected of Billings to make it all the way to the championship especially after coming second in their division but they did so and proved many wrong.
 It was not easy, as Bismarck was in for a fight.
 Both games were decided in the final minute, in which Outlaws prevailed.

-The championship game was the same other than the difference that the Ohio Valley Greyhounds took home the win and proved to be the best team winning 55-52 and pulling out an overall record that year of 15-1 while the Outlaws finished the season with an overall record of 12-5.
+The championship game was the same other than the difference that the Ohio Valley Greyhounds took home the win and proved to be the best team winning 55–52 and pulling out an overall record that year of 15–1 while the Outlaws finished the season with an overall record of 12–5.

 2003–2005 season

 The Outlaws played hard but fell short of a .500 plus record and missed out on the playoffs in 2003.
-In 2004, the Billings squad dominated their way to a record of 11-3.
+In 2004, the Billings squad dominated their way to a record of 11–3.
 But, the Outlaws would be triumphed in Sioux Falls in the Conference Semi-Finals.
 After a great year, the Billings Outlaws became the Billings Mavericks.
 This fell into place when the Osceola Outlaws joined the NIFL.
 The two teams disputed over who should be named the Outlaws.
 The league commissioner decided to strip both teams of the name and make each team pick a new one for the 2005 season.
 The Mavericks became the new team to cheer for, but they came to the end of their worst season in this franchises ten-year history.
-They fell to 5-9 on the season but managed to make the playoffs.
+They fell to 5–9 on the season but managed to make the playoffs.
 They played the Everett Hawks in Washington.
 As the underdog, some players saw a miracle on the horizon.
 But, the happy ending was cut short.
 The Mavericks held strong in the end but lost by a disheartening three points and Everett moved on to the next round of the playoffs.